n3554/n3554/n3554_a_parallel_algorithms_library.2.novel.md

 4. *Complexity:* `O(last - first)`.

-5. *Remarks:* The signatures shall not participate in overload resolution if
+5. *Remarks:* The second and fourth signatures shall not participate in overload resolution if

     `is_execution_policy<ExecutionPolicy>::value` is `false`.